Mauro7b5/EarAid/README.md

 ## Usage

-### Local Usage
+### Installation
 To use EarAid locally, follow these steps:

+1. If you don't have it, install Node.js from the [official website](https://nodejs.org/).
-1. Clone the repository:
+2. Clone the repository:
     ```sh
     git clone https://github.com/Mauro7b5/EarAid.git
     ```
-2. Install the dependencies:
+3. Navigate to the directory:
     ```sh
+    cd EarAid
+    ```
+4. Install the dependencies:
+    ```sh
     npm install
     ```
+### Local Usage
-3. Start the HTTP server:
+Start the HTTP server:
     ```sh
     npm run http
     ```
+    then check out the console for the port assigned.
-4. Open your browser and navigate to `http://localhost`.
+Open your browser and navigate to `http://localhost:<port>`, replacing `<port>` with the port number displayed in the console.

 ### Hosting
 Since browsers block WebAudioWorklets for security reasons if HTTPS is not used, to host EarAid for clients outside the host machine, you'll need TLS certificate.crt and private.key in the HTTPS folder, in the repo you'll find a self signed certificate and a key to make it work out the box, substitute them for safety.